About | Edmonton Acupuncturists and Massage Therapists

 Genevieve Boyer R.Ac

-Genevieve has been helping families to conceive and have healthy babies for over five years, and her fertility treatments are informed by the knowledge of several experts in the field of Oriental reproductive medicine.
-She has studied with Jane Lyttleton, who is recognized around the world for her expertise in Oriental medicine fertility treatments and Zita West, an acupuncturist, midwife and nutritionist who runs an integrative IVF clinic in England.
-She has also done coursework in using acupuncture to optimize ovarian reserve and enhance the success of IVF treatments with Brandon Horn and Wendy Yu, who hold graduate degrees in Traditional Oriental Medicine, and with Peter Deadman in relation to male reproductive health.
+Genevieve Boyer has been helping families to conceive and have healthy babies for over five years, and she is a fellow of the American Board of Oriental Reproductive Medicine and a registered member of the College and Association of Acupuncturists of Alberta.
+Her fertility treatments are informed by the knowledge of many experts in the field of Oriental reproductive medicine, including Jane Lyttleton, Randine Lewis and Zita West, who are recognized around the world for their expertise in Oriental medicine fertility treatments.
+She has also done coursework in using acupuncture to optimize ovarian reserve and enhance the success of IVF treatments with Brandon Horn and Wendy Yu, who hold graduate degrees in Traditional Oriental Medicine, and with Peter Deadman and Chris Axelrad in relation to male reproductive health.

-Genevieve enjoys treating women during pregnancy, when the safety and efficacy of acupuncture in addressing discomforts and other issues is particularly valuable.
+Genevieve enjoys treating women during pregnancy, when the safety and efficacy of acupuncture in addressing discomforts and promoting overall health is particularly valuable.
 She has trained with Debra Betts, a leader in the field of obstetric acupuncture, and has also taken doula training.
-Genevieve volunteers as an editor for Birth Issues, an educational magazine produced by the Association for Safe Alternatives in Childbirth, and her acupuncture articles have been published in previous issues of this magazine as well.

 And Genevieve loves working with children—she actually writes stories and poems for children in her spare time and has had the opportunity to share some of her unpublished stories with grade one classrooms.
-She has done training in Shonishin (a form of Oriental therapy for children that doesn’t require the use of needles) and pediatric acupuncture with Raven Lang.
+She has done training in Shonishin (a form of Oriental therapy for children that doesn’t require the use of needles) and pediatric acupuncture with Raven Lang and David Allen.

-In addition to acupuncture, Genevieve is also trained in Craniosacral Therapy, which provides a very relaxing and gentle way of alleviating tensions in the body, while also helping to balance the autonomic nervous system, which controls our fight-or-flight response.
-As such, Genevieve finds it useful in helping with treatment of any pain in the body, and she also likes to use Craniosacral Therapy to help improve microcirculation to the ovaries and to reduce adhesions from endometriosis.
+In addition to acupuncture, Genevieve also prescribes Chinese herbal therapy and offers lifestyle and diet advice according to traditional Oriental medicine principles.
+She is trained in Craniosacral Therapy, which provides a very relaxing and gentle way of alleviating tensions in the body, while also helping to balance the autonomic nervous system, which controls our fight-or-flight response.

-Genevieve is a registered member of the College and Association of Acupuncturists of Alberta and is applying to become a Fellow of the American Board for Oriental Reproductive Medicine.
-She was awarded the Louise McKinney Scholarship during her studies at MacEwan in recognition of her academic excellence and now works occasionally as a clinic supervisor at the MacEwan University Acupuncture Teaching Clinic.
+Genevieve was awarded the Louise McKinney Scholarship during her studies at MacEwan in recognition of her academic excellence and has worked as a clinic supervisor at the MacEwan University Acupuncture Teaching Clinic.

 Dr. Michaela Kadambi